 Project Justification The purpose of this project is to replace the roof membrane and roof deck on the Webster Avenue Aeration Station.
-During repairs of the roof by M&O under a JOC project, the concrete and metal roof decking were found to be in very poor condition.
-In addition to supporting vertical loads, the roof deck stabilizes the building structure and masonry walls against lateral forces.
-The concrete was removed, and temporary roof membrane and braces were installed to protect the facility and stabilize the structure until permanent repairs could be performed.
+During repairs of the roof by the Maintenance and Operations department under a Job Order Contract project, the concrete and metal roof decking were found to be in very poor condition.
+In addition to supporting vertical loads, the roof deck stabilizes the building structure and braces were installed to protect the facility and stabilize the structure until permanent restorations could be performed.
 This project will restore the roof structure and ensure years of continued use of the building.